hello-jason/intro-to-middleman/markdown.md

 # Great for Beginners

-* *"Beginners"* referring to people who are comfortable with, or at least interested in, HTML/CSS/JavaScript
+*"Beginners"* referring to people who are comfortable with, or at least interested in, HTML/CSS

 --

-* No need for a database or special server-side language(s) on production server

---

-* Easy to explore advanced tools like preprocessors, html templates
+* Built-in web server

 --